anuyts/menkar/Plans.md

 This process yields 2 results:

 * the normalized context/expression
-* information about what sort of substitution could make the current term reducible again:
-   * constructions: nothing
-   * neutral terms: substitution of a postulate or variable (+ which ones)
-   * blocked terms: substitution of a metavariable (or postulate or variable) (+ which ones)
+* a list of variables, postulates and metas that evaluation is blocked on.

 Note that we have multi-eliminations, e.g. `unglue (P ? f) g` reduces if `P` becomes true and if `g` becomes a `glue` term.
 Hence, we can at the same time be blocked on metavariable `P` and neutral due to `g`.

-NOT REALLY BETTER: Weld, implication, assertion and their constructors/eliminators do not reduce at Top.
+~~Weld, implication, assertion and their constructors/eliminators do not reduce at Top.
 Rather, they are kept as **decorations** which are ignored by definitional relations.
 So we can only be blocked on one variable/neutral at the same time.
 So when normalizing, you can choose whether you want to keep or remove such decorations.
-(You still want to know whether something is neutral/blocked w.r.t. decoration-removing normalization)
+(You still want to know whether something is neutral/blocked w.r.t. decoration-removing normalization)~~

 NOTE: The only face predicate i-related to Top (`i < Top`) is Top.
 So we never need to relate non-reduced and reduced types.
 (This is only true if Box Top does not reduce.
 We can be equally expressive by having an equality predicate for every i-interval instead of just for I.)